Calzep/minesweeper-cli/README.md

-THIS PROGRAM IS DEPENDANT ON THE SYNCRONOUS READLINE MOUDLE The module has been included in the node_modules file.
+THIS PROGRAM IS DEPENDANT ON THE SYNCRONOUS READLINE MOUDLE.
+The module has been included in the node_modules file.
 To install, use 'npm install'.
 If this doesn't work visit 'https://www.npmjs.com/package/readline-sync' to install manually

 This program is contructed in node.js and is run in the terminal.
 To run, type 'node src/game.js' in the terminal.